 Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
-The 2017 COD of 8.32% is an improvement from the previous COD of 8.95%.
+No characteristic based variables were warranted, therefore there is no change to the COD.
 The lower the COD, the more uniform are the predicted assessed values.
 Assessment standards prescribed by the International Association of Assessing Officers identify that the COD in rural or diverse neighborhoods should be no more than 20%.
 The resulting COD meets or exceeds the industry assessment standards.